freakydude/freakydude.github.io/content/posts/2022-10-18-Klipper_Basic_Macros_Sidewinder_X2/index.md

 - [Klipper Documentation](https://www.klipper3d.org/Overview.html)
 - [Mainsail Documentation](https://docs.mainsail.xyz/)
 - [Moonraker Documentation](https://moonraker.readthedocs.io/)

+If you also like to reenable the stock filament runout sensor a new post about that is online: [Reenable and configure the filament-runout sensor with Klipper](../2022-12-23-reenable_sidewinder_x2_runout_sensor/)

 Please leave comments, if something is wrong or missing.
 Or if you have questions.